ivober03/BattleShipNV/README.md

 The player who sinks the other player's entire fleet (hitting all the spots with ships) wins the game.

 # Understanding:
 The AI's strategy will consist of creating a stack of potential targets.
-Initially, the AI will be in **Hunt** mode, firing at random coordinates.
+Initially, the AI will be in **Hunt** mode, firing at random coordinates (taking into account some heuristic values).
 Once it hits a ship, the AI switches to **Target** mode.
 After a hit, the four surrounding grid squares are added to a stack of 'potential' targets.

 Cells should only be added to the stack if they have not already been visited.

-Once the AI enters **Target** mode, it shoots at the next potential target from the stack.
-If it hits again, then the surrounding cells of the coordinates where it hit are added to the stack of 'potential' targets.
-The AI leaves the **Target** mode once the ship has been sunk or there are no more potential targets on the stack.
+Once the AI enters in **Target** mode, it shoots at the next potential target from the stack.
+If it hits again, then a fresh stack of cells will be generated containing new 'potential' targets.
+The AI leaves the **Target** mode once the ship has been sunk or exhaust the stack.

+Note that the AI strategy is dynamic and only considers the most recent set of 'potential' targets.
+The AI will only take into account the ones generated with the last move.
+This aproach emulates how a human player might think while playing Battleship.

 ### Parity: